workhorsy/py-cpuinfo/README.md

 3. sysctl
 4. dmesg
 5. isainfo and kstat
+6. cpufreq-info for BeagleBoard
-6. Querying x86 CPUID register
+7. Querying x86 CPUID register

 Run as a script
 -----